Alt, Greater Manchester

 Alt is a semi-rural and suburban area lying on the borders of the towns of Oldham and Ashton-under-Lyne in Greater Manchester.

 Alt was formerly a civil parish within the Limehurst Rural District until its abolition in 1954 when its territory was divided between the towns of Oldham and Ashton Under Lyne.

 The Alt Estate is a large housing estate built in the 1950s around the location of Alt Fold, one of several ancient hamlets that were situated in the area.
 The Holts Estate, also known as Holts Village, is also within the area of the civil parish.
 These estates lie within the Oldham part of Alt in the north of the parish area.

-Etymology
+Toponymy

-The name Alt is of Brittonic origin, and is derived from alt, meaning primarily "a cliff" or "a steep height or hill" (c.f.
-Gaelic and Welsh allt).
+The name Alt is of Brittonic origin, and is derived from alt, meaning primarily "a cliff" or "a steep height or hill" (cf. Gaelic and Welsh allt).